APSC Exam 2025: Your Ultimate Opportunity Guide

 Step 3: To start the registration process, scroll to the bottom of the page and click “Register Here.”

-Step 4: Enter your name, contact information (phone, email, and password), and then click “Generate OTP.”
+Step 4: Enter your name and contact information (phone, email, and password), and then click “Generate OTP.”

 Step 5: Fill out the captcha, input the OTP you received on the entered mobile number, and click the register button.

-Step 6: Use your registered email address, phone number, and password to log in to the portal after successful registration.
+Step 6: After successful registration, use your registered email address, phone number, and password to log in to the portal.

 Step 7: After logging in, locate the link to the APSC application form and select “Apply Now.”